persoo/persoo-autocomplete/README.md

 ### Available options

+For each option, there is data type and default value in the bracket.

 * **autocompleteID** (string) -- unique ID to be used as HTML container id.
 * **offerID** (string) -- persoo offerID for measuring statistics
 * **locationID** (string) -- persoo locationID for measuring statistics